 Oh!
-What a foolish, prideful thing she had
+What a foolish, prideful

-between her and Nu-al was staggering.
+distance that stretched between her and Nu-al was staggering.

-Her apprehension was suddenly followed
+Her apprehension was suddenly

-battled his way across the continent itself to save her were she abducted
+and battled his way across the continent itself to save her were she abducted

 by a rival.
 But he had not pursued her.
 She wished terribly that she was